-On the other hand, our simulations also indicate that the giant star is inevitably captured by the SMBH after a deep pTDE, subsequently forming rpTDEs.
-However, since the specific orbital energy generated by tidal capture is comparable to the specific self binding energy of the giant star, it will be significantly smaller than the specific orbital energy produced by the Hills mechanism, which is equivalent to the tidal potential experienced by the binary\cite{2022ApJ...929L..20C}.
+On the other hand, our simulations also indicate that the giant star is inevitably captured by the SMBH after a deep pTDE, subsequently inducing rpTDEs.
+However, since the specific orbital energy generated by tidal capture is comparable to the specific self-binding energy of the giant star, it will be significantly lower than the specific orbital energy produced by the Hills mechanism, which is equivalent to the tidal potential experienced by the binary \citep{2022ApJ...929L..20C}.
 Tidal capture can only produce rpTDEs with periods of hundreds of years or even longer, making it impossible to observe multiple outbursts.
-Nevertheless, they may be identified as multiple single TDEs, thus contributing significantly to the TDE event rate.
+Nevertheless, they can be identified as multiple single TDEs, thus contributing significantly to the TDE event rate.